Algorithmic Oscillator

 Algorithms F/G/H (kick/snare/cymbal) have their own tone-shaping envelope, which is controlled by the Morph knob.
 External triggers will activate that envelope.
 Turning on the Trig switch will change the Amplitude response.

 The other 11 algorithms have a more direct response to triggers.
-With the Trig switch off, triggers will activate the envelope, which will open the VCA.
-Turn the Trig switch on to activate the LPG.
-The envelope will open the VCA while the trigger will ping a simulated vactrol model.
+With the Trig switch off, triggers will activate the envelope, opening the LPG/VCA (which is also controlled by the Amplitude knob).
+Turn the Trig switch on to activate the LPG/VCA.
+The envelope will open the LPG/VCA while the trigger will ping a simulated vactrol model.
 The ringing time of the vactrol model can be adjusted.
 Press the Trig switch and turn the Amplitude knob.
 From left to right, the knob will morph from a short ring time, through a more sustained and gradual decay, to a more linear VCA.
-The amplifier response is visualized on the upper row of LEDs.
+This change is visualized on the upper row of LEDs.